malhill/malhill/README.md

 * 🌍  I'm based in Old Bridge, New Jersey
 * 🖥️  See my portfolio at [My Portfolio](http://malhill.github.io/Malcolms-Portfolio/)
-* 🧠  I'm learning React Native
+* 🧠  I'm currently learning and working with React Native
 * 🤝  I'm open to collaborating on Mobile and Full Stack Development

 ### Skills